Can you Reduce Drinking using The Sinclair Method?

 What is The Sinclair Method?

-The Sinclair Method (TSM) is a research based, medication assisted treatment for alcohol use disorder.
+The Sinclair Method (TSM) is a research based, medication-assisted treatment for alcohol use disorder.
 This method targets the brain’s reward system resulting in the reduction of heavy drinking and addictive cravings.
-The use of the opiate and alcohol blocker naltrexone is used to turn habit-forming behaviors into habit erasing behaviors.
-This treatment process returns a person’s craving for alcohol to its pre-addiction state.
+The use of the opiate and alcohol blocker, Naltrexone, is used to turn habit-forming behaviors into habit-erasing behaviors.
+The Sinclair Method treatment process returns a person’s craving for alcohol to its pre-addiction state.
 The treatment protocols are particularly effective for individuals who drink heavily on a daily basis, as well as binge alcohol users.

-When an alcohol user adheres to the Sinclair method approach, most people cut down their alcohol consumption to safe levels and many stop drinking alcohol altogether.
+When an alcohol user adheres to The Sinclair Method approach, most people cut down their alcohol consumption to safe levels and many stop drinking alcohol altogether.
 This process usually requires 3 to 6 months.
-Contrasting to the conventional method of abstinence used to treat alcohol dependence, the Sinclair Method uses naltrexone to lower the reward of alcohol with the goal of gradually reducing alcoholic consumption.
+Contrasting to the conventional method of abstinence used to treat alcohol dependence, The Sinclair Method uses Naltrexone to lower the reward of alcohol with the goal of gradually reducing alcoholic consumption.
 This method is considered to be a “gentler” approach than the conventional treatment approach of complete abstinence.
-The Sinclair Method sets more attainable goals for heavily dependent users.
+The Sinclair Method (TSM) sets more attainable goals for heavily dependent users.

 -Take part in pleasurable activities on the days when you do not drink.
 (Plan schedule such that days in which alcohol are not consumed are enjoyable and relaxed.)